 Thirteen weeks of medical nutrition therapy in clinics and health care facilities with rotations in inpatient and outpatient care and staff relief.
 During clinical rotations, interns will function as part of a healthcare team by applying the nutrition care process to provide in-depth, individualized, nutrition assessment and nutrition care for disease management.
 In addition, interns will interpret laboratory data, provide nutritional therapies, and monitor the effectiveness of nutritional services provided to each patient.

 Six weeks within a variety of community nutrition programs, such as WIC, Neighborhood House, HyVee, Open Arms of Minnesota, and community wellness settings.
 Rotation experiences include nutrition education and behavior modification strategies, development and implementation of health and nutrition topic materials, and design of activities related to healthy eating for wellness and exercise performance.

 Interns will spend five weeks of foodservice systems management within area health care facilities and school food service locations.
 All facets of food and nutrition management, including menu planning, food procurement and production, food service, retail operations, and human resource management will be included.

 Individualized Study – 1 week

-Interns will research and choose a nutrition-oriented area of particular interest, area for additional or more, in-depth experience, or a “one-time” opportunity for further exploration.
+Interns will explore and choose a nutrition-oriented area of particular interest, area for additional or more in-depth experience, or a “one-time” opportunity for further exploration.